 - You must request accommodations each semester by completing a Service Request Form and discussing the request with a Program Specialist.

 Examples of accommodations that can be granted if specifically justified by documentation include:

 - Extended time on exams and/or a quiet place for taking tests (see Test Taking Accommodations)

 - Use of a non-programmable calculator

 - Use of computer based technologies for reading and/or written work

 - Alternative format materials (textbooks)

 - Large print (CCTV)

 - Note taking

-The final determination for providing appropriate and reasonable accommodations rests with DS.
+The final determination for providing appropriate and reasonable accommodations rests with LSS.